ttphu2/shopee-microservices/README.md

 # shopee-microservices
-A practical microservices project inspired by Shopee platform, built with .NET 10 using Vertical Slice Architecture, CQRS, DDD, Event Sourcing, gRPC, MongoDB, RabbitMQ.
+A practical microservices project inspired by the Shopee platform, built with .NET 10 using Vertical Slice Architecture, CQRS, DDD, Event Sourcing, gRPC, MongoDB, and RabbitMQ.
+On the DevOps side, the infrastructure is set up with a fully automated CI/CD pipeline using GitHub Actions, with services containerized with Docker and orchestrated via Kubernetes.
+An API Gateway is also included to support secure routing and scalable traffic, alongside complete system observability with OpenTelemetry, Prometheus, and Grafana.